HermannWilhelm/HermannWilhelm/README.md

 - 👋 Hi, I’m @HermannWilhelm
-- 👀 I’m interested in complexity theory, programming with mathematica and bash, psychology.
+- 👀 I’m interested in:
+    - complexity theory (I did my master thesis about the complexity of counting homomorphisms)
+    - programming with mathematica and bash (I have done a lot of programming for fun and would like to work on something serious)
+    - psychology (Alice Miller, Somatic Experiencing).
 - 🌱 I’m currently learning how to solve the monge-ampere equation.
 - 💞️ I’m looking to collaborate on programming mathmatics algorithms in my favorite programming language mathematica.
 - 📫 Hermann.xDD@gmail.com